getparagua/paragua-sesi/README.md

 The index separates:

-Realized cyclical stress based on short-term price dislocation and volatility.
+- Realized cyclical stress based on short-term price dislocation and volatility

-Structural regime distance measured relative to the 2018 to 2020 baseline.
+- Structural regime distance measured relative to the 2018 to 2020 baseline

-Forward expectations alignment using OMIP futures percentiles.
+- Forward expectations alignment using OMIP futures percentiles

-This decomposition allows regime identification without relying on discretionary narrative.
+This decomposition enables regime identification without discretionary narrative.

 ---